fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

     .
     ```

-And this one will install the required dependencies:
+Restart the terminal (if needed) and install the required dependencies with this command:

 === "Command"